Drama (regional unit): Geography

 The northern part of the regional unit, bordering Bulgaria, is very mountainous.
 The main mountain ranges are Orvilos (Славянка - Slavyanka) in the northwest, Falakro in the north (at 2232m the highest point of the regional unit), the western Rhodope Mountains in the northeast (including mounts Frakto, Elatia, Koula etc.) and Menoikio in the southwest.
 The Nestos is the longest river, flowing in the northeast.
 The northern portion holds a unique treasure known as Karantere (or Forest of Elatia).

 Drama is surrounded by the regional units of Xanthi to the east, Kavala to the south, Serres to the southwest and to the west, and the Bulgarian provinces of Blagoevgrad and Smolyan to the north.
-Arable lands are located in the southern and the westcentral portion of Drama.
+Arable lands are located in the southern and the west-central portion of Drama.

 The southern part mainly has a Mediterranean climate.
 The climate is more continental with cold winters in higher elevations and in the northern part.